 But don’t be surprised if you see it again sooner than you think.
 There’s a reason this post is titled, “Dining Room Table Makeover, Take One”!

-P.S.
-If you missed the piping tutorial link I added, you can also view it here.
+And if you missed the super easy chair piping tutorial, you can view it HERE.

 If you like what you see, there are several ways to follow along!

 I love to share at some of these great parties: